 Over the last couple of months, I have made it a point to be on social media less and less.
 Last week I decided to take it one step further and make that break more permanent.
-I deleted the apps from my phone, and purposefully haven’t checked anything, just has an experiment.
+I deleted the apps from my phone, and purposefully haven’t checked anything, just as an experiment.
 What I realized, is that being on these platforms so much was draining my energy and keeping me from really serving my purpose fully.
 So officially, my relationship with social media is changing.
-My goal of putting positive, helpful content out there, and sending smiles and encouragement hasn’t changed.
-I’m just tweaking how I go about doing that a little bit.
+My goals for helping you find and create your best life haven’t changed, but the way that I’m doing that will be shifting a little bit.

 Because I have to admit, I got sucked in.
 I fell down the rabbit hole…many times.